Motorsport legend Stirling Moss dies at 90

 Moss’ career officially ended after a terrible accident on the Goodwood circuit in the south of England on Easter Monday 1962, when he had to be cut from his car and suffered fatal injuries.

-It was a month before he was fully aware and he reluctantly called up time on the full-time competition at the age of 32.
+It was a month before he was fully aware and he reluctantly called for full-time competition time at the age of 32 due to the extent of his injuries.

+Although he has retired, he has always been associated with fast driving and the rhetorical phrase “Who do you think you are, Stirling Moss?” was supposed to be the standard question that all British police asked motorists.

-Undaunted, Moss continued to participate in a multitude of automotive events and festivals until his 81st birthday.
+Always a draw for the crowd, Moss continued to run in a multitude of automotive events and festivals until he was 81, still a star attraction.

 He was knighted by Queen Elizabeth II in 2000 for his motorsport services.

-Moss retired from public life in January 2018 due to health concerns.
+Moss retired from public life in January 2018 due to health problems due to a bronchial infection he discovered while traveling to Singapore in 2016.

+Tributes to Moss poured in after his death, reigning F1 world champion Lewis Hamilton visiting social media to greet a “racing legend” and expressing his condolences to his friends and family.

+Jean Todt, president of the world governing body, the FIA, tweeted: “Very sad day.
+Stirling Moss left us after a long fight.
+He was a true motorsport legend and will remain so forever.”